FoxIO-LLC/ja4/technical_details/JA4.md

 ### Cipher hash

 A 12 character truncated sha256 hash of the list of ciphers sorted in hex order, first 12 characters.
-The list is created using the 4 character hex values of the ciphers, lower case, comma delimited, ignoring GREASE.
+The list is created using the 4 character hex values of the ciphers, lower case, comma delimited, ignoring GREASE yet still including other non-cipher values such as SCSV (0x00FF, 0x5600) and Experimental/Reserved values (0xFE00-0xFEFF).
 Example:

 ```txt